-The guide rails from the elevators remain in many courtyards, but I only found one place where much of the winch and pulley mechanism is still in its original place next to the guide rails.
+The guide rails from the elevators remain in many courtyards, but I found only one place where most of the winch and pulley mechanism was still in its original place next to the guide rails.
 In this case, there were elevators on either side of the courtyard.
 Unfortunately, in the last couple of years parts of this mechanism have also gone missing, and now access to the courtyard is limited as now there is a code lock on the entrance.

 Guide rails remain in several courtyards: